NetApp/netapp-dataops-toolkit/netapp_dataops_k8s/README.md

 The NetApp DataOps Toolkit can be used to register an existing JupyterLab workspace with Astra Control as part of any Python program or workflow.

-Note: This command requires Astra Control.
+Note: This function requires Astra Control.

 ##### Function Definition